 The machine processing of structured policies within a healthcare environment has different considerations and risks than interpreting similar structured policies within other non-treatment environments.
 Policies must be crafted to prevent inappropriate disclosure while enabling appropriate access to critical healthcare information (e.g., severe allergies).
 The Patient Privacy Policy Domain should take care in designing the policies for its access control system including appropriate “break-glass” policies.
 Governance of privacy policies is concerned with instances of multiple conflicting policies and the ability to identify and retrieve all applicable policies.

 One mitigation strategy that is often adopted in healthcare is to provide accountability through audit controls.
 Healthcare providers are trusted not to abuse their ability to access patient’s private information, but that is backed up by a policy of monitoring provider access to detect if abuse has occurred.
 This strategy reduces the risk of death or serious injury due to lack of access to critical healthcare information, at the increased risk of disclosure of private information.
-Integration Profile, which is mandated for actors in IHE Document Sharing and related profiles, describes a framework for such audit logs.
+The Audit Trail and Node Authentication (ATNA) Profile, which is mandated for actors in IHE Document Sharing and related profiles, describes a framework for such audit logs.

 Quality identification, authentication, and authorization governance are critical components of privacy and security.
 A failure to provide access, or an accidental disclosure, may be caused by inaccurate document metadata, e.g., mislabeled documents, and by inaccurate Privacy Consent Documents, e.g., inserting the wrong facility identifier in a structured policy.
 The XDS Affinity Domain can mitigate these risks by establishing a quality control system.
 This includes establishing well-documented processes for manually-selected metadata and careful review of metadata automatically mapped from other formats.